-- 1,131 properties have increases of \$150 or less, - 11 properties have increases of between \$151 \$250 - 4 properties have increases between \$251 \$500 - 0 properties between \$501 to \$750 - 1 property between \$751 \$1,000 - 3 properties greater than \$1,000
+- 1,073 properties have increases of \$150 or less, - 38 properties have increases of between \$151 \$250 - 32 properties have increases between \$251 \$500 - 4 properties between \$501 to \$750 - 0 properties between \$751 \$1,000 - 1 property greater than \$1,000

-In this model, in dollar amounts, only 8 properties have increases above \$250.
-The properties above \$751 are either a result of three properties not existing in the prior year i.e. a subdivision occurred and the remaining property is ex gratia.
-Properties with dollar increases above \$151 are mostly either industrial or large continuously rated properties.
+In this model, in dollar amounts, only 37 properties have increases above \$250.
+The property above \$1,000 is ex gratia and properties with dollar increases above \$151 are mostly either industrial or large continuously rated properties.
+As with previous models, the only assessment with increase above \$1,000 is an ex gratia assessment.

 Inevitably there will always be properties that sustain higher property value increases than those projected from overall budgetary increases.
 Every year the aim of Officers is to work towards a fair and equitable model that while meeting the rate required for budgeting purposes, also does not disadvantage ratepayers to the best of Council's abilities.